steveyegge/gastown

 # Attach to Mayorgt mayor attach

-# Track progressgt convoy listBeads Formula Workflow
+# Track progressgt convoy listMinimal Mode (No Tmux)

 Section titled “Beads Formula Workflow”Best for: Predefined, repeatable processes

-Formulas are TOML-defined workflows stored in .beads/formulas/.
+Formulas are TOML-defined workflows embedded in the gt binary (source in internal/formula/formulas/).

-Example Formula (.beads/formulas/release.formula.toml):
+Example Formula (internal/formula/formulas/release.formula.toml):

 description = "Standard release process"formula = "release"version = 1